 - The group dynamic.

 Each individual or group should bring one project idea that they are focussed on developing.
 Please bear in mind that the practicalities of this residency mean that it’s best to work at the Tyrone Guthrie Centre in groups of three or less.
 Those working in groups need to demonstrate that they have previous experience of working together.
-If you wish to apply, download the application form, complete and email to manager(at)theatreforum.ie.
+If you wish to apply, you can complete the application form online here.

 Please note that if you are making a joint application that the group just needs to complete one form.
-Note the Friday 2 December 2016 closing date for all MAKE 2017 applications.
+The deadline for receipt of applications is 6pm Monday 27 November.
+Successful applicants will be advised by Friday 15 December 2017.
 If you have any questions about the application process, please contact Irma McLoughlin or Anna Walsh, Theatre Forum 01 6778779 or email manager(at)theatreforum.ie.

 The purpose of MAKE is to provide mentor support for performance makers as they make new work.
 In its ninth year now, this programme brings together fifteen artists with three mentors.
 Mentorship is provided by international artists, each with a wealth of experience in creating new work.
 Successful applicants are matched to the mentor most appropriate to their project, practice and where relevant, collaborators.
 Artists pursue their ideas individually or collaboratively while MAKE mentors offer encouragement in addition to challenge and critical rigour.
-Mentors for MAKE 2017 include Mark Storor and Maiko Yamamoto.
+Mentors for MAKE 2018 will be led by Ragnheiður Skúladóttir.

-MAKE practicalitiesThe ninth programme will run from Saturday 25 February until Sunday 5 March 2017 inclusive at the Tyrone Guthrie Centre, Annaghmakerrig, Co.
+MAKE practicalitiesThe tent nth programme will run from Saturday 24 February until Sunday 4 March 2018 inclusive at the Tyrone Guthrie Centre, Annaghmakerrig, Co.
 Monaghan.
 In return for a registration fee of 50 euro per person, residents are provided with accommodation and a work space at the Centre.
 All meals as well as transfer by bus from Dublin to and from the Centre are included.
-Residents need only bring their own materials, equipment or instruments required to develop their work.

 MAKE key dates

-MAKE is funded by the Arts Council Theatre Development Fund.
+MAKE is funded by the Arts Council Theatre Artist Development Scheme.